mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 2. **Very small JavaScript files:** Some pages only require a very small amount of JavaScript.
 In this case, the overhead of making the request may be greater than the overhead of transferring extra data as part of the original markup.
 Be careful that the code being used is not very complex, as it will block the remainder of the page from rendering and being displayed.
 3. **Bootstrapping scripts:** Some JavaScript loaders may require scripts on the page in order to load the remainder of the JavaScript on the site.
 In this case, inline scripts may be necessary in order to avoid a very large performance hit before the application can become even remotely interactive.

-In general--especially when other performance best practices (like SPDY) are being used--external scripts are not the bottleneck for page load performance.
+In general--especially when other performance best practices (like HTTP2) are being used--external scripts are not the bottleneck for page load performance.
 In fact, the ability to load multiple JavaScript files in parallel oftentimes significantly increases the page load performance that users with poor connection speeds will experience.

 ## Memory